Tyvis Powell: College career

-2013 season

-Powell began his collegiate career as a backup Safety to Corey Brown.
-Powell would appear in all 14 games with five starts as a redshirt freshman in 2013, including a starting appearance at Safety in the Orange Bowl.
+In 2013, Powell began his collegiate career as a backup safety to Corey Brown.
+Powell would appear in all 14 games with five starts as a redshirt freshman in 2013, including a starting appearance at safety in the Orange Bowl.
 He would conclude the season with 48 tackles and one interception.

-2014 season
+His one interception would come against Michigan as he would intercept Devin Gardner's late two-point conversion attempt to seal Ohio State's 42–41 win.

 As a sophomore in 2014, he started all 15 games, recording 76 tackles and four interceptions.
 He was named the Defensive MVP of the 2015 College Football Playoff National Championship victory over Oregon Ducks after he had a game-high nine tackles.

-2015 season

 As a junior in 2015, Powell started all 13 games and had 71 tackles and three interceptions.
-After the season, he entered the 2016 NFL Draft.
+After the season, he entered the 2016 NFL draft.